cfpb/source-code-policy/practice.md

 Sensitive information we need to protect includes, but is not limited to:

-* Information an attacker could plausibly use to help them compromise a system.
+* Information an attacker could plausibly use to help them compromise any system (including a prototype/development system).
 Examples:
     * **Secret keys:** Passwords, passcodes, access codes, access tokens, API keys, TLS keys, SSH keys, OAuth secrets, or any other “secret keys” that protect access to something.
     * **Undisclosed vulnerabilities:** If we know of a security problem or potential security problem with our code that isn’t already publicly-known (such as a vulnerability that isn’t easy to find with scanning tools), we shouldn’t write publicly about it until we fix it.
 * Nonpublic information in general about vulnerabilities, including attribution/source information (such as how and when we learned about a vulnerability, if the disclosure to us was not public).